-Journalist and author Jonathan Maitland wrote a play called Dead Sheep – a comedy drama about the circumstances behind the famous Geoffrey Howe speech which led to the fall of Margaret Thatcher.
+Journalist and author Jonathan Maitland wrote a play called Dead Sheep – a comedy drama.
+It is about the circumstances behind the famous Geoffrey Howe speech which led to the fall of Margaret Thatcher.

-Jonathan passed the idea of the play by the former BBC chief political correspondent John Sergeant about a year ago but Sergeant told him gently he would be wasting his time as nobody would be interested.
+About a year ago, Jonathan passed the idea of the play by the former BBC chief political correspondent John Sergeant.
+Sergeant told him gently he would be wasting his time as nobody would be interested.

-Well Jonathan went ahead with it and it premiered at North London’s Park Theatre April 2015.
+Well Jonathan wasn’t taking ‘no’ for an answer.
+He went ahead with it and the play premiered at North London’s Park Theatre April 2015.

-It is a magnificent play – and if you were around in the era of the Margaret Thatcher days – then you will be in your element watching the story unfold.
+It is a magnificent drama.
+If you were around in the era of the Margaret Thatcher days – then you will be in your element watching the story unfold.

 Dead Sheep has been playing to full houses since its opening and received excellent reviews.

-The Observer review said: it is Funny, poignant and insightful
+The Observer critic said: it is Funny, poignant and insightful

 In describing the play the theatre explains: It is set in 1989 and coincides with the 25th anniversary of Howe’s assassination of his leader Margaret Thatcher.
-Its themes – loyalty, love, political morality and Britishness- are as relevant today as they were a quarter of a century ago.
+Its themes are as relevant today as they were a quarter of a century ago.
+They were about – loyalty, love, political morality and Britishness.

-This weekend – Friday 24 April – former Labour leader, Neil Kinnock was in the audience and overwhelmed by the show.
-He then met Prime Minister ‘Margaret Thatcher’ played by Steve Nallon
+At the weekend on Friday 24 April – former Labour leader, Neil Kinnock was in the audience.
+It was incredible to see the former Labour leader at the show.
+He was overwhelmed by the show.
+He then met Prime Minister ‘Margaret Thatcher’ played by Steve Nallon.